Dr. Bhavani Thuraisingham

 Over the years CSI has grown from 1 member (myself) in October 2004 to around 10 in the Erik Jonsson School of Engineering and Computer Science as well as several more in the School of Management and and in the Schoool of Economics, Policy and Political Sciences.
 The team has generated around $50M in research and $15M in education funding including 100% success rate with NSF CAREER, multiple AFOSR YIPs,multiple IBM Faculty Awards, and DoD MURI, DURIP as well as multiple Large, Medium and Small NSF SatC, NSF SBIR, MRI, the prestigious NSF/VMware partnership award, Team member of the most recent NSA Lablet Science of Security award, and many more.
 Our sponsors include NSF, USAF, Army, Navy, NSA, DARPA, IARPA, NIH, NASA, NIST, NGA, DHS, and DOE/Sandia.
 The team has also established research collaboratioins with AFRL, ARL, MITRE as well as commercial corporations such as Raytheon, IBM, VMware, Cisco, Nokia, TI, and Intel.
 The team has also published papers in every top tier conferences and journals in cyber security and data science, and has obtained multiple patents in these fields.
 The team has also received fellowships and awards including multiple IEEE Fellows, multiple ACM Distinguished Scientists, as well as ACM, NAI, AAAS and IACR Fellows and many more IEEE (Computer Society, Technical Commitees) and ACM (SIGSAC) awards.
 We have established national and international collaborations (e.g., AFOSR/EOARD effort on Assured Information Sharing) and also organized an NSF workshop in Big Data Security and Privacy in September 2014 and presented the results at the NITRD invitational workshop on Privacy in February 2015 (as part of the Natioinal Privacy Research Strategy).
 I also believe in a strong education program and we have established a CS-based Masters track and certificate programs in cyber security, a new policy-based interdisciplinary MS degree in cyber security in 2020, and received multiple NSF SFS grants, NSA/DHS certifications in Cyber Security Education, Research as well as became the first university in Texas to receive the Cyber Operations certification in 2015.
 We also established both the annual TexSAW (Texas Security Awareness Week) in 2011 that organizes hands-on workshops to students across Texas universities and NSA's GenCyber in 2016 that provides summer camps for K-12 students in cyber security.
 More details of CSI can be found here.

-I have been a consultant to the NSA in data security between 1991-1997 and set the research strategy for NSA (R23) as can be seen in the commendation letter from NSA as well as the services (Air Force, Navy, Army), the CMS/NSA/CIA in data analytics between 1993-1999 for the massive data initiative, the DHHS on States Bioterrorism Initiative between 2002-2003, the DOJ on software technology in 2001, and the IRS on corporate software research credit since 1999 to present.
+I have been a consultant to the NSA in data security between 1991-1997 and set the research strategy for NSA (R23) as can be seen in the commendation letter from NSA as well as the services (Air Force, Navy, Army), the CMS/NSA/CIA in data analytics between 1993-1999 for the massive data initiative, the DHHS on States Bioterrorism Initiative between 2002-2003, the DOJ on software technology in 2001, and the IRS on corporate software research credit since 1999 to 2001.
 I served on the National Academy panel on Protecting Children from Inappropriate Content on the Internet chaired by Hon.
 Dick Thornburgh in 2000 and was also the Vice Chair of the Air Force Scientific Advisory Board panel on Migrating Legacy Databases and Applications and co-presented our work to the Air Force Chief in December 2001.
 I have also consulted to multiple law firms on patent infringement cases and served on the advisory board of Accuvant Corporation between 2011-2015, Purdue University in 2005, and the University of Georgia since 2015 - 2019.
 I serve on the Academic Advisory Council of the NIST FFRDC in Cyber Security since 2014, member of the advisory board of Maxxure Cororatiion since 2018 and have been an advisor in cyber security to Texas Congressional Staffers since 2005.
 I am also involved in transferring the university technologies to commercial products via Knowledge and Security Analytics, LLC.

 I received my B.Sc (First Class and First in Order ot Merit of around 200 students) in Mathematics and Physics from the University of Ceylon (now Sri-Lanka), my M.Sc in Mathematical Logic and Foundations of Computer Science at the University of Bristol, England (under the supervision of Dr. John Cleave and Prof. John Shepherdson), and my PhD at the University of Wales, UK in Theory of Computation (under the supervision of Dr. Roger Hindley and Dr. John Cleave).
 While I was a visiting faculty at the University of Minneosta in the early 1980s teaching courses on Theory of Computation, I also took practical courses in Computer Science and obtained an MS in Computer Science focusing on Systems.
 More recently I received the prestigious earned higher doctorate (D.Eng) from the University of Bristol, England for my published research in Secure Dependable Data Management (1985-2010).
 I strongly believe that learning must be a lifelong activity and received the Certificate in Terrorism Studies from St. Andrews University in Scotland (2010), SANS GCFE (Forensics Examiner) 2013, and CISSP (2010).

 While my mission is to educate women in cyber security and data science, my passion is to ensure that children around the world are safe and have clean water, food, clothes and a roof over their heads by supporting Save the Children, UNICEF, Shriners Hospital for Children and the Dallas Children's Advocacy Center.
 I strongly believe that high quality affordable childcare is a right of every child.
 To fulfill my passion and strengthen my mission, I will be giving the banquet address at ACM CODASPY 2020 on "Can AI be for Good in the Midst of Securty Attacks and Privacy Violatons" with violenace against children as an application area.
+My short bio can be found here.
+My CV can be found here.